unspecifier/quizzler/src/markdown/nha-baseline.md

 Which of the following is the purpose of coordination of benefits?

-- ✅ To prevent multiple third-party payers from paying benefits covered by other policiesvalue="correct" />
+- ✅ To prevent multiple third-party payers from paying benefits covered by other policies
 - To compare payer edits and the patient's health plan
 - To collect and verify information about the patient and provider by sorting claims upon submission
 - To reduce the number of paper claims submitted